Frequently Asked Questions

 How do the university and college distribute recovered facilities and administrative (indirect) costs?

 Information on university overhead allocation and sponsored research overhead (SRO) distribution can be found on the Sponsored Programs Accounting site.
-Distribution of K-State engineering-sponsored research overhead is defined by college policy and can be found on the college’s website.

 I have a subaward and am not sure how to manage it.